In dentistry, a strong workflow is essential to good patient care and a thriving practice. No one knows this better than practicing dentists.

 Many newer dental health professionals prioritize working with digital technologies and look for practices that employ them.
 Adopting digital workflows can make your practice more attractive for talent acquisition and retention, and you’ll reap the benefits from increased patient referrals.

 “Intraoral scanning technology is re-energizing.
-It’s something new; it’s fresh.
 I really think digital technologies are the now and the future of dentistry.”

 Eric M. Block, DMD, CAGS, FICOI